PSG Talon

-PSG Talon is a professional League of Legends team formed from a partnership between PSG Esports and Talon Esports.
-Talon Esports' original League of Legends team was founded on 18 December 2019.

-PSG Talon competes in the Pacific Championship Series (PCS), the top-level of professional League of Legends in Taiwan, Hong Kong, Macau, Southeast Asia, and Oceania.
-It is the most successful team in the PCS, having won four of the league's six titles and having qualified for the World Championship twice, in 2020 and 2021.
+PSG Talon was a professional League of Legends team formed from a partnership between PSG Esports and Talon Esports.
+It competed in the Pacific Championship Series (PCS) from 2020 to 2024 and became a partner team of the PCS' successor, the League of Legends Championship Pacific (LCP), for one year, in 2025.
+PSG Talon was the most successful team in the PCS when it was a tier-one league, with eight of the league's ten titles at the time of the PCS' demotion.
+The team qualified for the World Championship five times, in 2020, 2021, 2023, 2024, and 2025.

 History

 Founding

-Riot Games announced on 19 December 2019 that Talon Esports would be one of ten teams participating in the newly created Pacific Championship Series.
+Riot Games announced on 19 December 2019 that Hong Kong organisation Talon Esports would be one of ten teams participating in the newly created Pacific Championship Series.
 Talon Esports' first player was announced on 1 January, with top laner Su "Hanabi" Chia-hsiang joining from Flash Wolves.
 During the next few days the rest of the roster was announced: South Korean players Kim "River" Dong-woo and Kim "Candy" Seung-ju joined as the team's jungler and mid laner respectively, whilst the bot lane duo of Wong "Unified" Chun-kit and Ling "Kaiwing" Kai-wing was acquired from Hong Kong Attitude.